 What pH is a yeast infection?

-Vaginal pH levels range anywhere between 3.8 and 4.5.
+Healthy vaginal pH levels range anywhere between 3.8 and 4.5.
 When you have a vaginal yeast infection (also known as vaginal candidiasis), the vaginal pH is around 4.0 to 4.7 but it usually sits at around 4.5.
 That means you might take a vaginal pH test and think you're in the clear because your pH isn't too elevated.
-A vaginal pH test isn't comprehensive enough to tell you whether you have a yeast infection, so if you notice any unusual vaginal discharge, itching, or a burning sensation, you should see your healthcare provider.
-They can do a pelvic test and take a vaginal swab sample to test for any yeast present.
+A vaginal pH test isn't comprehensive enough to tell you whether you have a yeast infection, so if you notice any unusual discharge, itching, or a burning sensation, you should see your doctor.

 How can I test my pH level at home?